 Distribution of households with access to electricity, telephone, mobile phone, and computer is presented in Table-10.
-It is observed that, in 2010, 55.26% households reported to have access to electricity at the national level, 63.4% access to mobile phone.
-2.07% access to telephone and 3.01% access to computer.
-But in Rangpur Division only 30.07% access to electricity, 41.59% access to mobile phone, 1.25% access to telephone and 0.70% access to computer.
+In 2010, 55.26% households reported to have access to electricity at the national level, 63.4% access to mobile phone, 2.07% access to telephone and 3.01% had access to computer.
+But in Rangpur Division